 FROM SAN JOSE BY BUS: (Let us know by email so we can confirm taxi pickups)

-STEP 2: Option 1 – Taxi from San Isidro: Once in San Isidro, take a 4WD taxi from San Isidro to the farm (about $45 with taxi Merlin (8769-9072), about 45 minutes away.
-Ask the driver to phone 8886-6802 to announce your pickup and arrival at the gate.
+STEP 2: Option 1 – Taxi from San Isidro: Once in San Isidro, take a 4WD taxi from San Isidro to the farm (about $45 with taxi Merlin (8769-9072), about a 45 minute trip.
 Driving down to the rancho is not a problem as long as there is 4WD.
-If you arrive on a Thursday during the day, you could also arrange for the farm car to pick you up at the MUSOC terminal, for a $4 one-way gas share.
+If you arrive on a Thursday at MUSOC, you could also arrange for us to pick you up at the terminal after going to the farmers market.

-STEP 2: Option 2 – Bus from San Isidro or Dominical: Take a taxi to the regional Transporte Blanco (Dominical) bus terminal, and go to Tinamastes (pronounced Tea-Namaste).
+STEP 2: Option 2 – Bus from San Isidro or Dominical: Take a taxi to the regional Transporte Blanco (Dominical) bus terminal, and tell the bus driver to let you off in Tinamastes (pronounced Tea-Namaste).
 There are 6 buses leaving San Isidro daily.
-When boarding, tell the bus driver to let you off in Tinamastes.
-Call us or text by phone to 8886-6802 the time of your bus deparature.
+Call or text us by phone to 506-8886-6802 the time of your bus departure.
 Either arrange for the farm car (with gas share) or a local taxi to pick you up (Tom – 8375-6809) at the bus stop to take you to the farm from Tinamastes.
 If you arrive on a Tuesday or Thursday, you can usually get a ride with the farm car returning from the market.

 FROM SAN ISIDRO OR DOMINICAL BY CAR –

-About halfway on the paved winding road no. 243 from San Isidro to Dominical, you come to the village of Tinamastes.
-About 100 meters downhill from the big white church on the south side, or 100 meters uphill from the pulperia Abastecedor Elizabeth, turn south onto a major gravel road into the Diamante valley where you should see a big color billboard for Nauyaca waterfalls.
+About halfway on the paved winding road Hwy.
+243 from San Isidro to Dominical, you come to the village of Tinamastes.
+About 200 meters downhill from the big white church on the south side, or 200 meters uphill from the pulperia Abastecedor Elizabeth, turn south onto a major gravel road into the Diamante valley where there are some big color billboards.
 Go 4 km through the village of Las Tumbas to the village of San Salvador, about 20 minutes, or 7.1 km.

 At the cemetery in San Salvador at the first “T” intersection on the left, you will see the sign above.
 Turn left to “Camino a La Florida”.
 La Joya del Sol’s iron brown farm gate is about 2.9 km uphill on the right where the road levels out, with an upright rock next to the public road in this photo:

 The taxi drivers mentioned know where it is.
 A 4WD is required on La Joya del Sol’s road.
-2WD is sufficient on the public road up to the farm gate.
-If you need, someone will come get you at the driveway entrance if you don’t have 4WD.
+2WD is sufficient on the public road up to the farm gate, where someone can come get you at the driveway entrance if you don’t have 4WD.
 If the gate is locked, call when you arrive and someone will let you in.
 Be sure to close the latch on the gate going in or out.

 TAXIS TO THE FARM – Here’s the recommended taxi drivers that know the way here.
 If you must use a different driver, show the photos and tell the instructions, and ask the driver to call us at 8886-6802 for announcing your arrival and get directions.
 You (or the taxi driver) can call or text ahead to the next taxi driver if you go by bus so that the other taxi will meet you at the next terminal.
 Taxis can also pick you up with your provisions from the farmers market, or from here, or take you to an ATM on the way if you need cash.